wp-plugins/icontact-widget/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin require an iContact account? =

-Yes, it requires at least a free iContact account. __<a href="http://www.icontact.com" rel="nofollow">Try iContact free for 15 days</a>.__

-iContact is a leader in email newsletters and surveys.
-Their toolset is cost effective, and full-featured compared to their competitors.
-If you haven't chosen a email newsletter company, you should try iContact.

 = How do I use the new `add_filters()` functionality?
 (Added 1.1) =
 If you want to change some code in the widget, you can use the WordPress `add_filter()` function to achieve this.